globalshift.co.uk - copyright © 2009 to 2025; All rights reserved

 The central highlands behind the Pacific Coastal basin are significantly less populated and economically developed.
 East of the highlands the so-called Mosquito coast on the Caribbean side is heavily forested and has some potential for minerals.

-The country had no perceived petroleum potential until 2007 when two small oil fields were drilled within the Pacific Coastal Basin and immediately brought onstream.
-However, reserves are limited and Nicaraguan oil production is unlikely to be substantial due to the poor reservoir development.
+The country had no perceived petroleum potential until 2007 when two small oil fields were drilled within the Pacific Coastal Basin (Sandino Basin).
+However, reserves are limited and Nicaraguan commercial oil production is unlikely to be achieved due to the poor reservoir development.

-The country has no gas prospects and consumes no gas and Globalshift believes it is also unlikely to achieve any offshore production in the future on either coastline.
-However, some exploration activity is occurring offshore on both the Pacific and Caribbean coasts.
+The country has no gas prospects and consumes no gas and Globalshift believes it is also unlikely to deliver any offshore production in the future.
+However, some exploration activity has occurred offshore on both the Pacific and Caribbean coasts.

 NICARAGUA